 Yes, Glee Gum is safe for individuals with latex allergies.
 Although chicle is similar to latex, chicle is derived from the Manilkara sapota (sapodilla) tree.
 Latex comes from the H. brasiliensis tree.
 People with latex allergies are allergic to the proteins of the H. brasiliensis tree, so they should have no problem with chicle.
-For allergen information related to our Make Your Own Candy Kits, please see the related question below.
-If you have any additional questions related to allergens, please email us at firstname.lastname@example.org.
+For allergen information related to our Make Your Own Candy Kits (one of which does contain latex), please see the related question below.
+If you have any additional questions related to allergens, please email us at email@example.com.

 What is gum base?

 Gum base is the indigestible part of gum that gives it chewy texture– the part you discard after chewing.
 Most gum base is made of entirely synthetic materials.
-We created Glee because we wanted a gum made the old-fashioned way, with chicle— a rainforest tree sap.
-Read more.
+But, the gum base in our products is 100% natural.

 Which citrus peels are in Glee Gum's gum base?

 In Glee Gum’s gum base, the dehydrated citrus peels used are orange, lemon, and grapefruit peels.
 That said, citrus peels comprise less than 1% of the gum base recipe, and the gum base itself makes up just part of our chewing gum recipe.
 So, the peels are present in a very small amount.
 For anyone with allergies, however, we defer to your judgment and that of your doctor or allergist in terms of consumption.
 We also invite you to check out the alternate gum base used in our Gum Base by the Lb., Refill Kit, and Make Your Own Chewing Gum Kits, too, in case it suits your needs and preferences better.
 Thanks!